Learning heterogenous reaction rates from stochastic simulations: Example: Rates of Network Formation

-The molecular network is formed as a byproduct of these reactions, and, as it is being formed, the network interferes with the collision rates of the species.
-This complex feedback of the network to the kinetics may results in non-trivial dependence of the reaction rates on time.
-The mechanism \eqref{eq:eg2} is characterised by $ S= \left( \right),\; \boldsymbol \nu_1=(1, 1),\; \boldsymbol \nu_2=(0, 2), $ which in combination with molecular dynamics data $\tilde{\boldsymbol x}_{l}$ and $\tilde{\boldsymbol z}_{l}$, provides enough information to apply the rate estimators.
+which in combination with molecular dynamics data $\tilde{\boldsymbol x}_{l}$ and $\tilde{\boldsymbol z}_{l}$, provides enough information to apply the rate estimators.
 Since the activation energy $E_a$ has been reduced in the microsystem, we use the following decomposition of the rate:

-and perform the inference solely for pre-exponential factor $A(t)$.
+and perform the inference solely for pre-exponential factor $A(t)$, which is expected to be most sensitive to the interferencies from to the network formation.
 Here, $T$ denotes the temperature and $R$ the gas constant.
-To recover the rate coefficient $k(t)$, Eq.\eqref{eq:A(t)} should be supplied with $E_a=31.02 \si{\frac{\si{kJ}}{\si{mol}}}$ for propagation and $E_a=8.673\frac{\si{kJ}}{\si{mol}}$ for termination reactions (activation energies taken from the RMGpy database\footnote{RMGpy kinetic database: https://rmg.mit.edu/}).
-From the variance analysis (see SI\cite{SI}) we conclude, that the optimal estimation is provided by the polynomial of $4^\text{th}$ order for propagation and the $3^\text{rd}$ order for termination reactions.
-Apart of time $t$, another frequently used quantity\cite{rubinstein2003polymer,rooney2018,kryven2016,decker1996} that characterise the progress of a network formation is
+To recover the rate coefficient $k(t)$, equation \eqref{eq:A(t)} should be supplied with $E_{a,1}=31.02 \si{\frac{\si{kJ}}{\si{mol}}}$ for propagation and $E_{a,2}=8.673\frac{\si{kJ}}{\si{mol}}$ for termination reactions (activation energies from the RMGpy database \footnote{RMGpy kinetic database: https://rmg.mit.edu/}).

+\paragraph{Estimated Kinetic Rates.} Table \ref{tab:ratesCONST} reports the constant rate estimations obtained with equation \eqref{eq:constMLE}.
+These estimates correspond to the prefactors indicated by the horizontal lines in Figure~\ref{fig:rates1}a,b,c, and d.

+According to the variance analysis given in Appendix VI, the exp-polynomial estimator was found to yield optimal estimates using $4^\text{th}$ order polynomials for the propagation reaction and $3^\text{th}$ for the termination, that is: